Management Team

 Rachel has a degree in Geography and Environmental Studies from SUNY Geneseo; however, her education in earth science started at a much earlier age.
 She credits her geologist mother with her deep love of the natural environment, appreciation for open space, and strong conservation values.
 Before coming to work for the Land Conservancy in 2015, Rachel was a planner for nine years in Erie and Livingston Counties where she specialized in land use planning, smart growth, and the protection of agricultural lands.
 Rachel is excited to work with our region’s farmers to protect Western New York’s working lands and keep our agricultural heritage alive.

 Originally from Johnstown, PA, Sarah came to WNY in 2017 because she wanted to help protect the world's largest freshwater system, the Great Lakes!
 Sarah received her bachelor’s degree from Lafayette College and attended graduate school at the American University of Paris where she obtained a M.A. in Communication and Civil Society focused on environmental communication.
 After graduating, Sarah worked in advertising on sustainability campaigns and then as a translator, living in France for a few years, until she decided to return to the United States to get a master’s degree from Vermont Law School in environmental law and policy.
 Her graduate work focused on land use practices to protect water resources.
 Prior to coming to the Land Conservancy, Sarah worked as a program manager at Buffalo Niagara Waterkeeper and before that was at the The New York State Pollution Prevention Institute (NYSP2I).
-Sarah enjoys time spent with her partner and pets, hiking, and time outdoors learning to garden.
+Sarah enjoys time spent with her partner, daughter, and pets, hiking and being outdoors.

 Kara grew up in Olean, NY along the Allegheny River and is thrilled to be back in Western New York to help protect the beautiful places here.
 She received her B.S. in Visual Communication and her M.A. in Communication and Development both from Ohio University.
 Her graduate work focused on storytelling about growing food and lead her to travel across the country working on organic farms.
 She has worked in fundraising and communications positions for different nonprofits both in New York and Ohio.
 She loves creating art, hiking with her dog, and growing veggies, herbs, and cut flowers.